Running B2B Market Research? 26 Questions to Ask Sales Reps

 10. Did the B2B marketplace seem saturated with solutions or was there room for upstarts?

-This gives you a sense of whether the market landscape is too mature for growth or if there is a lot of untapped opportunity.
+This gives you a sense of whether the market landscape is too mature for growth or if there is a lot of untapped market opportunity.

 11. In the proposal process, what companies did the competitor’s sales team always seem to win against and why?